Import Airtable base to Baserow

 Data import process

 We have extensively tested the import feature with various types of bases and configurations.
-When you import your data into Baserow, your tables, fields, and data will be imported seamlessly.
+When you import your data into Baserow, your tables, views, fields, and data will be imported seamlessly.
 All the rows in your table will be automatically filled with data.

 There are only minor differences between most of the field types in Baserow and Airtable.
 To help you manage these differences, refer to the following table: